 What personality traits are helpful for Medical Admins?

 As a medical admin, you will interact with patients every day.
 In fact, you'll often be the first person to greet patients as they enter the medical facility.
 You'll need the ability to stay calm under pressure, as well as have a friendly demeanor.
 You'll need to multitask as this is a position that requires you to juggle a lot of moving parts (answering phones, talking with patients, charting, computer systems, interacting with other office staff including doctors, etc.) You should have the ability to take initiative and be a self-starter.
 The most successful medical administrative assistants are also organized, dependable, and understand the importance of confidentiality.

 What is the difference between an Administrative Medical Assistant and a Medical Assistant?

 The difference between an Administrative Medical Assistant and a Medical Assistant is that while both positions can and do perform clerical tasks, a Medical Assistant also can perform some clinical tasks such as helping with examinations, giving injections, and preparing specimens for lab tests.

 How much does an Administrative Medical Assistant make?

 According to the Bureau of Labor Statistics, Administrative Medical Assistants earn a median salary of $36,000.
 Your exact salary will vary and jobs are available everywhere, but the areas with the highest paying jobs for Administrative Medical Assistants include California, Idaho, Washington D.C., and Connecticut.

-Where will I work as a Administrative Medical Assistant?
+Where will I work as an Administrative Medical Assistant?